 Your life is valuable and if the worst is to happen, you would want your family and relatives to have some financial security after your passing.

 Keep in mind though that the types of life insurance available to you depend entirely on the country you live in.

 So, what insurance do I need to cover my freelance business?

-Generally, insurance can be pretty helpful, but you should always try to evaluate the risk you are at.
-If it is extremely unlikely for some of the situations described above to occur, your hard-earned money might be better spent otherwise.
+Generally, insurance can be pretty helpful, but you should always try to evaluate the risk factors involved.
+If it is extremely unlikely that some of the situations described above will occur, your hard-earned money might be better spent elsewhere.

 If you can afford them, however, and you often work with high profile clients, some of the insurance types might be a necessity.

-Keep in mind that some insurances come in a bundle with significant discounts, too.
-Just make sure you consult yourself with a legal counsel before jumping into any financial agreement!
+Also remember that some insurances come in a bundle with significant discounts.
+Just make sure you consult with legal counsel before jumping into any financial agreements!

-*Please note that this blog post should not be considered a substitute for legal or financial advice.
-Each financial situation is different, The advice provided is intended to be general and each freelancer should consider their particular financial situation.
+*Please note that this blog post should not be considered as a substitute for legal or financial advice.
+Each financial situation is different, The advice provided above is intended to be general and each freelancer should consider their particular financial situation before making any decisions.